ericfuerstenberg/crypto-trailing-dca/README.md

 optional arguments:
-  -h, --help           show this help message and exit --symbol SYMBOL      Market Symbol (Ex: BTC/USD, ETH/USD) --size SIZE          How many satoshis (or USD) the stop loss should be placed above or below current price --type TYPE          Specify whether the trailing stop loss should be in buying or selling mode.
-(Ex: 'buy' or 'sell') --interval INTERVAL  How often the bot should check for price changes --split SPLIT        How many trading pairs should we allocate our funds between? (e.g., if ETH/USD and BTC/USD simultaneously: 2, if ETH/USD only: 1
+  -h, --help           show this help message and exit --symbol SYMBOL      Market Symbol (e.g., BTC/USD, ETH/USD) --size SIZE          The decimal value of the percentage that the stop loss should be placed above or below current price (e.g., 0.05, 0.10)
+  --type TYPE          Specify whether the trailing stop loss should be in buying or selling mode. (e.g., 'buy' or 'sell') --interval INTERVAL  How often the bot should check for price changes --split SPLIT        How many trading pairs should we allocate our funds between? (e.g., if ETH/USD and BTC/USD simultaneously: 2, if ETH/USD only: 1
 ```